How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Experimental Setup

-{\bf Image Generation.} We generate images for each domain by prompting models with five prompts (\Cref{tab:human-face-image-generation-prompts}).
-We design domain-specific prompts that encourage the concepts to occupy most of the generated image, which simplifies the imitation score measurement.
-We also ensure that these prompts are distinct from the captions used in the pretraining dataset to minimize reproduction of training images. (\citet{somepalli2023understanding-and-mitigating} proposed this strategy to mitigate reproduction of training images.)
-Out of the five prompts used to generate images, only one of them was found in the LAION2B-en dataset caption 3 times out of the total 2.3B captions.
+{\bf Image Generation} We generate images for each domain by prompting models with five prompts (\Cref{tab:human-face-image-generation-prompts}).
+We design domain-specific prompts that encourage the desired concept to occupy a large part of the generated image, which simplifies the imitation score measurement.
+We also ensure that these prompts are distinct from the captions used in the pretraining dataset to minimize direct reproduction of training images (as noted by \citep{somepalli2023understanding-and-mitigating}).
 We generate 200 images per concept using different random seeds for each prompt, a total of 1,000 images per concept.